-The fourth semester the students complete the programme by writing a thesis, which provides them with the opportunity to demonstrate their understanding of socio-legal theories, methods, and argumentation.
+The fourth semester you will complete the programme by writing a thesis, which will provide you with the opportunity to demonstrate your understanding of socio-legal theories, methods, and argumentation.

-The course is carried out under the supervision of a supervisor who is assigned to the student by the Sociology of Law Department.
-The supervisor advises the student and gives viewpoints on the planning of the project, its execution and the presentation of its findings.
-At the same time the work is an independent project and the student is responsible for the completion of the project.
+The course involves students independently designing and completing a research project within the discipline of sociology of law.
+The student is to identify a relevant issue from within the discipline, select methods, collect and process empirical material, select theoretical points of departure and analyse this material and present his/her findings in both written and oral form.
+The degree project is carried out under the supervision of a tutor who is assigned to the student by the Department of Sociology of Law.
+The supervisor advises the student and gives his/her viewpoints on the planning of the project, its execution and the presentation of its findings.
+At the same time, however, the work is an independent project and the student him/herself is responsible for the completion of the project.

 On completion of the course students should be able to demonstrate

 - a broad knowledge of the discipline of sociology of law